Rogue (2007 film): Critical response

-On the review aggregate website Rotten Tomatoes, the film has a 83% approval rating, based on 18 critic reviews, with an average rating of 7.3/10.
+On the review aggregate website Rotten Tomatoes, the film has an 83% approval rating, based on 18 critic reviews, with an average rating of 7.3/10.

 Melbourne's Herald Sun critic Leigh Paatsch gave the film three out of five stars stating that, "If you must see at least one killer croc movie before you die, it may as well be this polished little Australian schlocker".
 Sydney Morning Herald critic Sandra Hall gave the movie three and a half out of five stars writing that, "[I]t's almost elegant.
 Its only disadvantage is it conjures up inevitable comparisons with Jaws...a benchmark the film has no hope of achieving".
 Variety's Richard Kuipers praised the film as a fairly formulaic but solid B-movie with good visual effects, "regular scares[,] and a monster worth the ticket price."